Know How –

 - Improve communication with on-ground personnel.
 Radio commands from the dogmen or rigger can be confirmed visually by the crane operator without pressure and hesitation caused by blind spots.

-The full-HD LCD touch panel is technology-driven, specially designed to provide a clear screen visibility even under a strong sunlight.
+The touch panel has a high resolution in par to gaming monitors with 2K Quad High Definition with a wide 16:9 aspect ratio.
 The user-friendly interface lets anyone from crane operator to those in top management know how to use the panel quickly without feeling overwhelmed, also minimizing a significant training time.

 Heavy-duty Magnet for Easy & Secured Installation

-Scarlet Apollo M1 is portable and easy to install.
-It can be quickly installed without interrupting the workflow of job-site.
-No drilling of holes into equipment or welding is needed.
-The hook-view camera, winch-view camera, and the solar power battery station are all equipped with magnet attraction features.
-For extra fall protection a one-meter safety lanyard is also included.
+Hercules is portable and easy to install.
+It can be installed in less than 1 hour without interrupting the workflow of job-site.
+No drilling holes into equipment or welding is needed.
+The hook camera, battery, streamlink station and other parts going to be attached on the crane are all equipped with heavy-duty magnet attraction features.
+For extra fall protection, safety rope is also included.

-The market price of a standard wireless crane camera system starts from USD 10,000 .
-This means that just to get a standard crane camera system with only one camera and standard feature you have to pay more than USD 10,000.
-Compared to other brands with less functionality and specification, Apollo M1 has an absolute competitive advantage in terms of pricing, design, functionality, and the technology features.
-Hence, price-wise and specs-wise, Apollo M1 is such a value buy.
+The market price of a standard wireless crane camera system starts from USD 10,000.
+Compared to other brands with less functionality and specification, Hercules has an absolute competitive advantage in terms of pricing, design, functionality, and the technology features.
+Hence, price-wise and specs-wise, Hercules is such a value buy.
 Not only it costs you less, but also offers a lot of intangible benefits such as an increased in productivity and work safety which will save you a lot more money and time in the future, making it a good investment for your business.